Searching for all the best places to visit in Guatemala? You’ve come to the right place!

-If you don’t want to stay at the hot springs overnight, you could make a day trip to Fuentes Georginas from Quetzaltenango, the biggest city in this region.
+If you don’t want to stay at the hot springs overnight, you can book this half-day sightseeing tour of Fuentes Georginas Hot Springs from Quetzaltenango, the biggest city in this region.

-Although the Fuentes Georginas hot springs is not the easiest destination to reach, and for that reason, it’s often overlooked by travelers, it was personally one of my favorite places that we visited in Guatemala.
+The Fuentes Georginas hot springs are not the easiest destination to reach, and for that reason, it’s often overlooked by travelers.
+Personally, it was one of my favorite places that we visited in Guatemala!

-When I plan trips to these exotic countries I tend to look up the most epic, picturesque and adventurous things to do in the area.
-For Guatemala, my research kept circling back to Pacaya volcano, an active volcano just outside of the historical Antigua city.
+When I plan international trips, I tend to look up the most epic, picturesque, and adventurous things to do in the area.
+For Guatemala, my research kept circling back to Pacaya Volcano, an active volcano just outside of the historical Antigua City.

-The Pacaya volcano is located an hour drive away from Antigua so getting there is a bit of a mission.
-We had our own personal car to get us there but you can also sign up for a Pacaya volcano tour like this one that will make all the transportation arrangements for you.
+The Pacaya Volcano is located an hour’s drive from Antigua so getting there is a bit of a mission.
+We had our own personal car to get us there but you can also book a guided hike to Pacaya Volcano from Antigua that will make all the transportation arrangements for you.

 If you’re going on your own, you can park your car at the Centro De Visitantes entrance.
 As soon as you park, you will be approached by locals who will try to sell you on a hiking guide.
 It takes a few hours to hike to the volcano top and back so most people choose to go with a guide but we opted to do the hike on our own.

-We started the trek early in the morning and as we neared the top we could see a moody cloud layer cover the volcano.
-Somewhere in the distance, we heard a crackling sound before we saw red lava bursting through the rock and melt down the volcano – all from a safe distance of course.
+We started the trek early in the morning and as we neared the top we could see a moody cloud layer covering the volcano.
+Somewhere in the distance, we heard a crackling sound before we saw red lava bursting through the rock and melting down the volcano – all from a safe distance of course.

-Tip: bring your own marshmallows and sticks to experience roasting marshmallows on top of the Pacaya volcano, an activity that’s a tradition for those who make it to the top.
+Tip: Bring marshmallows and sticks to experience roasting marshmallows on top of an active volcano, a tradition for those who make it to the summit of Pacaya!

-The wonderful thing about planning a trip to Guatemala is that Guatemala offers so many diverse places to visit – majestic volcanos, fun jungle adventures, relaxing hot springs and super charming colonial cities.
+The wonderful thing about planning a trip to this country is that Guatemala offers so many diverse places to visit – majestic volcanos, fun jungle adventures, relaxing hot springs, and charming colonial cities.

-Antigua is one of the most beautiful colonial cities in Central America and on the checklist for just about everyone traveling to Guatemala.
+Antigua is one of the most beautiful colonial cities in Central America and is on the bucket list for just about everyone traveling to Guatemala.

-Although Antigua itself is not a very big city, we highly recommend setting aside at least 1-2 full days to explore Antigua and its nearby attractions.
-There is just so much to see in this city from historical landmarks to cute markets and incredible restaurants.
+Although Antigua itself is not a very big city, we recommend setting aside at least 1-2 full days to visit Antigua and its nearby attractions.
+There is just so much to explore in this city from historical landmarks to cute markets and incredible restaurants.

-Many of Antigua’s must-visit spots include historical churches like the beautiful Iglesia De La Merced church that was built in baroque style with an elaborate and detailed exterior.
+Many of Antigua’s must-visit spots include historical churches like the beautiful Iglesia De La Merced church which was built in baroque style with an elaborate and detailed exterior.